 The FBI said the images of the suspect with the backpack on are from “the morning of her disappearance,” Sunday, Feb.
 1, when Guthrie failed to show up to watch a virtual church service.

-The FBI and the Pima County Sheriff’s Department declined to comment.
+The FBI declined to comment and the Pima County Sheriff's Department released the following statement Monday, refuting the report:

 FULL COVERAGE: The search for Nancy Guthrie